shahfaisalsmart/Mission-Product-based/Misson Level A/Weapon_1.md

 ## Faisal New Year Party 2020

-In New year 2020, Faisal decided to gave a threat of his girlfriend Birthday Party which is on *5 January 2020.* So he invited all his `N` friends into the party. when the all `N` friends are came. they sit on the circluar table and make a group so that everyone enjoy the party threat equally.
-But after sometime there was a tragedy in CAB rally and so many people got injured.
+In New year 2020, Faisal decided to gave a treat of his girlfriend Birthday Party which is on *5 January 2020.* So he invited all his `N` friends into the party. when the all `N` friends are came. they sit on the circular table and makes a group so that everyone enjoys the party treat equally.
+But after sometime there was a tragedy occurs in CAB rally and so many people got injured.
 So hear the news on that day faisal's `M`friends leaves the party on that moments.
-Faisal wants to order food for the party by Swiggy.
-So help the
-Faisal to find the maximum number of groups are remaining when `M` people are gone.
+Faisal wants to order food for the party from Swiggy.
+So help Faisal to find the maximum number of groups that are remaining when `M` people are gone.

 ### Constraint
 ```bash